MarkJParry/pands-project2021/README.md

 ## **Scatter Plots**

+The scatter plots show a plot of the values of a pair of measures, they visualise the correlation function described earlier and from the relationship between the petal_length and petal length measures across the species which had a correlation factor of  0.962757 the plot petal_length_petal_width demostrates this.
+A formal definition of a scatterplot is available in the glossary.

 <img src="https://github.com/MarkJParry/pands-project2021/blob/main/sepal_length_sepal_width.png" alt="Iris Dataset Scatter Plot 1" width=290 height=290 align=left>
 <img src="https://github.com/MarkJParry/pands-project2021/blob/main/sepal_length_petal_length.png" alt="Iris Dataset Scatter Plot 2" width=290 height=290 align=left>
 <img src="https://github.com/MarkJParry/pands-project2021/blob/main/sepal_length_petal_width.png" alt="Iris Dataset Scatter Plot 3" width=290 height=290>